 Apple hasn’t designed Face ID as a replacement for your device passcode.
-In the same way, using Face ID in 1Password doesn’t replace your Master Password or undermine the security of 1Password.
-Your data is encrypted with your Master Password, and that remains true even with Face ID enabled.
+In the same way, using Face ID in 1Password doesn’t replace your account password or undermine the security of 1Password.
+Your data is encrypted with your account password, and that remains true even with Face ID turned on.

-When you enable Face ID, 1Password stores in the iOS Keychain an obfuscated version of a secret that is equivalent to your Master Password.
+When you turn on Face ID, 1Password stores in the iOS Keychain an obfuscated version of a secret that is equivalent to your account password.
 The secret is used to unlock 1Password when your face is recognized.

 It’s important to understand that the iOS Keychain is not the same thing as iCloud Keychain.
-Indeed, the secret is stored in a way that ensures it will never leave your iOS device, not even for backups.
+Indeed, the secret is stored in a way that makes sure it will never leave your iOS device, not even for backups.
 1Password uses the

 kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly attribute to store the secret, which means that:

 - Your device must be unlocked for the secret to be accessible.

 - Your device must have a device passcode set.
 If you turn off your device passcode, the secret is deleted.

 - The secret cannot be restored to a different device.